valtech/aem-easy-content-upgrade/Readme.md

 Tags can be specified by Id (e.g. "properties:style/color") or path (e.g. "/etc/tags/properties/orientation/landscape").

 * doAddTagsToContainingPage(): adds the given tags to the page
 * doSetTagsForContainingPage(): sets the page's tags.
 This will delete any tags that were assigned but are not part of the new tag list.
+An empty list of tags will delete all tags.
+* doRemoveTagsFromContainingPage(): removes the given tags from the page

 ```java
 println aecu.contentUpgradeBuilder()